-Overall, the EEC enjoned an intersting and engaging visit to CING.
+Overall, the EEC enjoyed an intersting and engaeging visit to CING.
 The quality of the materials provided and the presentations from staff and students was outsanding.
 The Committee was highly impressed by the professionalism, accomplishments, achievements, coherence, and the general constructive and supportive atmosphere in the institute.
-The Committee found no evidence of signifcant deficiency within the program.
-In addition to the specific recommendations made with within the report the EEC would like to make the following suggestions.
+The Committee found no evidence of significant deficiency within the program.
+In addition to the specific recommendations made within the report the EEC would like to make the following suggestions:

-1.Potential merger of PhD programs.
-The 2 PhD programs at CING show significant complementarity and may benefit from amalgamation into a single PhD program.

-2. The EEC recognized that a number of modern technologies are available, however these are driven predominantly by diagnostic works.
-The ECC suggests that in the future a focus on state of the art technologies relevant to both research and diagnostic activities would be benefitial for the training programs.

-3. Formalization of training in research scientific integrity.

-4. Consideration of inclusion of lectures and training in genetic epidiemilogy.

-5. The EEC suggets consideration of broadening the course on complex genetics to include lectures or modules on diseases like type II diabetes, or Alzheimer dementia.

-6. Formalize training in scientific writing and presentation.

-7. The EEC observes that there is a great potential for the CING in particular to initiate a "Cyprus Genome Project" in collaboration with major population based genome projects.
+- 1. Potential merger of PhD programs.
+The 2 PhD programs at CING show significant complementarity and may benefit from amalgamation into a single PhD program. - 2.
+The EEC recognized that a number of modern technologies are available, however these are driven predominantly by diagnostic work.
+The EEC suggests that in the future a focus on state of the art technologies relevant to both research and diagnostic activities would be benefitial for the training programs. - 3.
+Formalization of training in research scientific integrity. - 4.
+Consideration of inclusion of lectures and training in genetic epidiemilogy. - 5.
+The EEC suggets to consider broadening the course on complex genetics to include lectures or modules on diseases such as type II diabetes, or Alzheimer dementia. - 6.
+Formalize training in scietific writing and presentation. - 7.
+The EEC observes that there is a great potential for the CING to initiate a "Cyprus Genome Project" in collaboration with major population based genome projects.